CHARM for Statewide Housing Resource

-Client: MA Department of Housing and Community Development
+Client: MA Department of Housing & Community Development

 The Climate Hazard Adaptation and Resilience Masterplan (CHARM) project was a unique opportunity for the Massachusetts Department of Housing and Community Development (DHCD) to assess the climate risk to the public housing portfolio and residents in 240 communities, develop resilience design guidelines, and advance a strategic plan for implementation.
 NEI completed this work in partnership with our sub-contractor, Kleinfelder (KLF).